-- A. Employees shall be eligible for annual merit increases on their eligibility date provided that the employee is not at the top step of the salary range of his/her classification. - B. Every employee shall receive a performance appraisal at least annually by the employee's eligibility date.
+- A. Employees shall be eligible for annual merit increases on their eligibility date provided that the employee is not at the top step of the salary range of their classification. - B. Every employee shall receive a performance appraisal at least annually by the employee's eligibility date.
 The eligibility date is based on hire date as follows: If hired on the first of the month through the 15th of the month the performance appraisal will be completed within the month of hire and will be retroactive to the 1st of the month.
 If hired on the 16th of the month through the end of the month the performance appraisal will be completed by the end of the following month and will be effective retroactive to the first of the month.
-In order to receive an annual merit increase an employee must receive an overall "effective, meets standards" rating or better on his/her annual performance appraisal.
-If the employee's regularly scheduled annual performance appraisal is not completed by his/her eligibility date, he/she will receive his/her merit step increase.
+In order to receive an annual merit increase an employee must receive an overall "effective, meets standards" rating or better on their annual performance appraisal.
+If the employee's regularly scheduled annual performance appraisal is not completed by their eligibility date, they will receive their merit step increase.